EKTtranslate Professional Translation Bureau

 European, Eastern, world languages Translations

-The capital and , witch takes its place among modern megalopolises.
+The capital and heart of Russia is Moscow, witch takes its place among modern megalopolises.
 The population is approaching 20 million people (according to official sources the population of the capital is more than 12 million.
 In addition in the city live to 2 million temporary workers, there are always many visitors, and unregistered citizens).
 The city has hundreds of sights.
 In a short time to see everything is possible.
 Moreover, outside the area of attention of tourists, there are other interesting places.

 If we do not talk about the transportation problem, our story about Moscow will be incomplete.
 On Moscow’s traffic jams can be much to say.
 Muscovite soldier forced to spend several hours each day in traffic jams (in the upper part of the site there is an example of Moscow’s traffic jams).